pakps/pspcafe/README.md

 - Add tags
 - View post by tag

-There are special emphasis on
+#There are special emphasis on
-- Image Uploding using 'carrierwave' gem and 'mini-magick' gem,
+- Image Uploding using 'carrierwave' gem and 'mini-magick' gem
-- Add Tags using 'acts-as-taggable-on' gem,
+- Add Tags using 'acts-as-taggable-on' gem
-- Font Icons using 'font-awesome-rails' gem,
+- Font Icons using 'font-awesome-rails' gem
-- Bootstarp using  'bootstrap-sass' gem and 'simple_form' gem.
+- Bootstarp using  'bootstrap-sass' gem and 'simple_form' gem

-System dependencies:
+#System dependencies
 Before running this project, you must installed Imagemagick and Ghostscript on your server.